 Where WordPress Wins Absolutely

-The WooCommerce plugin turns WordPress into a full e-commerce platform that rivals Shopify for flexibility, as discussed elsewhere.
-Neither Webflow's commerce nor Framer (which has no native e-commerce) can match WooCommerce's capabilities for complex product catalogues.
+The WooCommerce plugin turns WordPress into a full e-commerce platform that rivals Shopify for flexibility.
+According to BuiltWith data from 2025, WooCommerce powers approximately 37% of all online stores worldwide, making it the single largest e-commerce platform by site count.
+Neither Webflow's commerce nor Framer (which has no native e-commerce) can match WooCommerce's capabilities for complex product catalogues, variable products, and custom checkout flows.

 Where WordPress Struggles